johnnymast/mysql_websocket_chat/README.md

 that could be logging to a database.
 So here is what you need to get this up and running. ***Please note*** the minimum required php version is 5.6 this is not because it wanted this but its because of the dependencies this project has.

-# Step 1: install composer
+# Step 1: install composer2

 First thing you is installing composer on to your system.
 You can get composer [here](https://getcomposer.org/download/).
 Don't worry it might seem intimidating but its really not.